Based on Tips

-We get you.
-You prefer to know new places on your own.
-Just let us walk you through the main sites and give you useful insights of the city so you can enjoy it more.
+Let us walk you through the main sites and give you useful insights of the city so you can enjoy your tour in Bogotá even more.

-Meet new people and our guide at Chorro De Quevedo Square and let him show you what La Candelaria has hidden away.
+Meet our guide at Chorro De Quevedo Square and let him show you what La Candelaria has hidden away.
 This free walking tour in Bogotá is available in English and Spanish and you will find one of our guides holding the yellow umbrella at the meeting point.

 Finish this tour in the best way possible: tasting a warm cup of the best coffee around and learning its story.